 G.E.D.
 The General Educational Development Program (G.E.D.) test is available to adults who did not complete their high school education.
-Upon successful completion of a series of tests, a North Carolina Certificate of High School Diploma Equivalency will be awarded.
-Isothermal accepts the North Carolina Certificate from applicants desiring to enter the College in either the college parallel or technical division.
-By reciprocal agreement the college accepts certificates from other states.
+Upon successful completion of the series consisting of five tests; Writing Skills, Social Studies, Science, Reading Skills and Mathematics, a North Carolina High School Equivalency Diploma will be awarded.

+Isothermal accepts the North Carolina H. S. Equivalency Diploma from applicants desiring to enter the College in either the college parallel or technical division.
+By reciprocal agreement, the college accepts certificates from other states.